CosmosContracts/incident-response/5-April-22/upgrade.md

 sudo journalctl -fu junod
 ```

-The output should be as follows:
+**The node will take roughly 30 minutes to start**, with 64GB of RAM.
+After it's finished starting, the output should be as follows:
 ```
 4:58AM INF Genesis time is in the future.
 Sleeping until then... genTime=2022-04-07T21:00:00Z
 ```